What is a sprain?

 How are sprains treated?

-Healthcare providers advise patients to follow the rest, ice, compress and elevation (RICE) method for the first 24 to 48 hours after the injury.
+Your healthcare provider will advise you to follow the PRICE method for the first 24 to 48 hours after the injury.
+PRICE stands for:

-- Elevation: In order to help decrease swelling, keep the injured area elevated on a pillow above the level of your heart.
+- Elevation: In order to help decrease swelling, keep the injured area elevated on a pillow.
+You should try to keep the injury above the level of your heart.